-Symbolics was founded in 1980 by a dozen researchers from the MIT Artificial Intelligence Lab to produce the most advanced Lisp Machine and development environment.
-A Lisp Machine is a computer with an instruction set that natively implements the Lisp language for an order of magnitude performance improvement over running Lisp on a comparable general purpose computer.
+Symbolics was founded by researchers from the MIT Artificial Intelligence Lab to commercialize and deliver the most advanced Lisp Machines and development environment.
+A Lisp Machine is a high performance computer that runs the language Lisp as its native instruction set. (!!!)

-Electrical design of the modem for the VT220 terminal.
+Electrical design of the modem for the VT220 video terminal.
 DSP analysis for a DSP-based modem.